 Suppose you have been a loyal reader of my blog.
 In that case, you know whom I give credit to for my iron business ethics standards and love for growing businesses – my father, Apolinaras Sinkevicius II – diplomat, journalist, TV executive, and entrepreneur.

 For those of you who may have missed it, here are the top two posts I would love you to read:

-But what I remember even more clearly is that she used to take me to her office right around when I was 12 or 13 and hand me stacks and stack of data.
-I then entered all this information into the Harvard Graphics program and made her charts in exchange for just a little bit of time to play Test Drive (boy did I love that game).
-She was one of very few professors in the medical field at the time to use Harvard Graphics instead of good ol’ paper, protractor, and compass.
+But what I remember even more clearly is that she used to take me to her office right around when I was 10-ish or so and hand me stacks and stacks of data.
+I then entered all this information into the Harvard Graphics program and made her charts in exchange for just a little bit of time to play Test Drive (boy, did I love that game).
+She was one of the very few professors in the medical field to use Harvard Graphics instead of good ol’ lined chart paper and drafting pen.

 Memories of that fluorescent green and black screen (and ratty color CRT later) and saving data on the unreliable 5-inch floppies are my roots in tech.
 Later she would take me to her colleagues in other departments at Vilnius University.
 I got to play with mainframes, laser rigs, and other cool stuff.
 It was fun to do homework and get pointers from her university friends.

 So the next time you ask me why I love tech and why I get pissed off when my fellow men spout crap like “women are not good in tech,” I should probably procure a picture of my 70+-year-old mom with her iPad, Asus netbook, Mac laptop, workstation, and mobile data hotspot.
 Even when she was in her final days in hospice, that iPad and iPhone got a heck of a workout.

 I also need to thank my math, chemistry, physics, and programming teachers – all women.
 Thanks for not cutting me any slack and putting up with me being the class clown.
 I was class valedictorian because of you all.